-Where time or other circumstances do not allow for single action fire the revolver is used double action.
+Where time or other circumstances do not allow for single action fire the revolver is used double Where time or other circumstances do not allow for single action fire the revolver is used double action.
 To fire double action all that is necessary is to align the weapon with the object which you wish to hit and pull the trigger firmly all of the way to the rear.
 This will cause the hammer to rise to its full cocked position and then fall to explode the cartridge, and as previously stated the only limit to the speed with which a weapon can be manipulated in this fashion will be determined by the dexterity of the shooter.
-This type of shooting is required in combat work or under emergency conditions where the gun must be used with great speed.
+This type of shooting is required in combat work or under emergency condi-tions where the gun must be used with great speed.